 The adjustments you need to make are dependent on your actual altitude.
 The easiest and most reliable way to determine what temperature conversions are required is to perform the boiling water test with your candy thermometer.
 You simply submerge the thermometer in boiling water and note the temperature five minutes after the water comes to a boil.

 At sea level, water boils at 212 degrees Fahrenheit (100 degrees Celsius), but it boils lower temperatures at higher altitudes.
 If, during your test, the water boils at 205 F, subtract the seven-degree difference from your candy recipe.
 For example, if the recipe calls for a maximum temperature of 270 F, bring the candy to 263 F.

 This is the best method since it accounts for your exact altitude and any irregularities or inaccuracies with your specific candy thermometer.

 Make Some Calculations

-Another example: if you live at 6,500 feet above sea level, your conversion factor would be 13 degrees less (2 x 6 [thousand feet] + 1 degree for that extra 500 feet).
+Another example: If you live at 6,500 feet above sea level, your conversion factor is 13 degrees (2 x 6 [thousand feet] + 1 degree for that extra 500 feet).
 If your recipe called for 280 F, you would only cook your candy to 267 F.